10 Questions About Nylon 12 for the Fuse 1

 Please reference our Safety Data Sheet (SDS) for the most complete information on safety and site requirements.
 Restrictions and regulations will vary based on your situation and region.

-The Fuse 1 is best suited for a workshop or machine shop setting, though it can be used in an office environment.
+The Fuse 1 is most often used in a workshop or machine shop setting, though it can be used in an office environment.
 If you have a large open office environment with consistent housekeeping practices, it should be fine to install the Fuse 1 and Fuse Sift there.
-The Fuse Sift should be kept 10+ meters away from people’s desks.
 When in doubt, we recommend completing your own air quality assessment to fulfill your target requirements.

 Once printed parts are fully post-processed, there is no need for use of personal protective equipment when handling.